tarantool/doc/doc/reference/tt_cli/index.rst

 ==========

-``tt`` is a utility that provides a unified command-line interface for managing Tarantool instances and Tarantool-based applications.
+``tt`` is a utility that provides a unified command-line interface for managing Tarantool-based applications.
 It covers a wide range of tasks from installation of a specific Tarantool version to remote instance management and application development.

 ``tt`` is going to become a single tool for working with Tarantool